 Hidetoshi has previously worked together with fashion houses Prada, Dior, Louis Vuitton, Miu Miu, Valentino, Vivienne Westwood, and more.
 In addition to his backstage work, he gives over 250 lecture sessions per year, a nod to his highly-regarded influence in the Japanese hair industry.

 - What are some characteristics of Asian hair that makes them different from their Western counterparts?

 - What are some common hair problems that Asians face?

-- Could you share with us some hair care tips, e.g. what kind of tools and products, routines, to keep hair healthy and strong?
+- Could you share with us some tips to keep hair healthy and strong?
+For example, what kind of tools, products, and routines should we use or follow?

-- How can you tell if Asian hair is unhealthy?
-Any signs to look out for e.g. split ends?
+- How do we tell if Asian hair is unhealthy?
+What are the signs that we should look out for?

 - Is it true that blow-drying can damage your hair, and how can we prevent our hair from getting damaged after blow-drying?

 What are some characteristics of Asian hair that makes them different from their Western counterparts?

 We have a specific word in Japanese called ‘hariyankoshi’ (ハリやコシ) to describe Asian hair, which has a bit more strength and bounciness in the hair compared to Caucasian hair.